 In PSHE we will continue to build the social, emotional and safety awareness in the pupils in order to enable them with the life skills they need as they mature and face the world more independently.

-We will do this through our units: Healthy Body Healthy Mind, Coping with Change, and RSE/Puberty.
+We will do this through our units: Living in the wider world- Money matters and It's my body SRE/Puberty.